arnehormann/dbexplorer/README.md

 		}

 		// copy() creates a shallow copy of the bound struct.
-		// Doing it this way means the interface slide has to be created only once. dest = append(dest, bound.copy())
+		// Doing it this way means the interface slice has to be created only once. dest = append(dest, bound.copy())
 	}
 	if err = rows.Err(); err != nil {